tararoshan/ccat/submission.md

 ## Testing
-To test that ccat works, run the server from the command machine (`python server.py`) and then run the client process (`python client.py`) on the compromised machine, or just reboot it after the installation process.
-To change configuration options like your IP address, see the first two lines of `configuration.py` and make sure you change this in both the *client and server* copies! :)
+To test that ccat works, run the server from the command machine (`python server.py`) and then run the client process in the background (`python client.py &`) on the compromised machine, or just reboot it after the installation process.
+To change configuration options like your IP address, see the first two lines of `configuration.py` and make sure you change this in both the *client and server* copies! :) For example, I had to set the server address as 10.0.2.4.

 Alternatively, after setting up configuations, you can just run `sudo systemctl start ccat`.

-One way of figuring out the server's IP is by running `curl https://ipinfo.io/ip` from the attacking (server) machine (unless you're just running it as the hostOS, which is normally 10.0.0.2 for VirtualBox).
+One way of figuring out the server's IP is by running `ifconfig` from the attacking (server) machine (unless you're just running it as the hostOS, which is normally 10.0.0.2 for VirtualBox).

 One thing to note is that if you want to run a process in another directory, you need to run *cd /absolute/path/name && process_name*.
-That is, you can't change the current working directory of the shell (because each one is run as another process).[^1]
+That is, you can't change the current working directory of the shell (because each one is run as another process).[^1] Also, since the messages have padding to avoid a MITM attack, the commands have to be fairly small (eg. running even `cd /bin && ls` could fail because it's too long).

 [^1]: So you can technically change the working directory, but it'll be the working directory of the currently running process.
 So the next command you run